 The specialized Read operation is known as an SMBus ARA and requires that the Master first initiate a Start condition followed by the SMBus ARA code of 00011001.
 The slave device that generated the SMBus Alert signal will respond to the Master with an ACK.
-After sending the ACK, the slave device will then output its own device address (1001AAA for the AT30TS74 where "AAA" corresponds to the hard-wired A{2-0} address pins) on the bus.
-Since the device address is seven bits long, the remaining eighth bit (the LSB) is used as an indicator to notify the Master which temperature limit caused the alarm (the LSB will be a Logic 1 if the T{HIGH} limit was met or exceeded, and the LSB will be a Logic 0 if the T{LOW} limit was exceeded).
+After sending the ACK, the slave device will then output its own device address (1001AAA for the AT30TS75 where "AAA" corresponds to the hard-wired $A{2-0}$ address pins) on the bus.
+Since the device address is seven bits long, the remaining eighth bit (the LSB) is used as an indicator to notify the Master which temperature limit caused the alarm (the LSB will be a Logic 1 if the $T{HIGH}$ limit was met or exceeded, and the LSB will be a Logic 0 if the $T{LOW}$ limit was exceeded).

 The SMBus ARA can activate several slave devices at the same time; therefore, if more than one slave responds, standard SMBus arbitration rules apply and the device with the lowest address wins the arbitration.
 The device winning the arbitration will clear its SMBus Alert output after it has responded to the SMBus ARA and provided its device address.
 All other devices with higher addresses do not generate an ACK and continue to hold their SMBus Alert outputs low until cleared.
-The Master will continue to issue SMBus ARA sequences until all slave devices which generated an SMBus Alert signal have responded and cleared their SMBus Alert outputs.
+The Master will continue to issue SMBus ARA sequences until all slave devices that generated an SMBus Alert signal have responded and cleared their SMBus Alert outputs.

-Figure 6-1.
+Figure 7-1.
 SMBus Alert

-Note: The Limit bit (the LSB) of the device address byte will be one or zero depending on if the T{HIGH} or T{LOW} limit was exceeded.
+Note: The "Limit" bit (the LSB) of the device address byte will be "1" or "0" depending on if the THIGH or TLOW limit was exceeded.

-6.2 SMBus Timeout
+7.2 SMBus Timeout

-The AT30TS74 supports the SMBus Timeout feature in which the AT30TS74 will reset its serial interface and release the SMBus (stop driving the bus and let SDA float high) if the SCL pin is held low for more than the minimum t{TIMEOUT} specification.
-The AT30TS74 will be ready to accept a new Start condition before t{TIMEOUT} maximum has elapsed.
+The AT30TS75 supports the SMBus Timeout feature in which the AT30TS75 will reset its serial interface and release the SMBus (stop driving the bus and let SDA float high) if the SCL pin is held low for more than the minimum $t{\text{TIMEOUT}}$ specification.
+The AT30TS75 will be ready to accept a new Start condition before $t{\text{TIMEOUT}}$ maximum has elapsed.

-Figure 6-2.
+Figure 7-2.
 SMBus Timeout

-6.3 General Call
+7.3 General Call

-The AT30TS74 will respond to an I2C general call address (0000000) from the Master only if the eighth bit (the LSB) of the general call address byte is zero.
+The AT30TS75 will respond to an IC general call address (0000000) from the Master only if the eighth bit (the LSB) of the general call address byte is zero.
 If the general call address byte is 00000000, then the device will send an ACK to the Master and await a command byte from the Master.

-If the Master sends a command byte of 04h, then the AT30TS74 will re-latch the status of its address pins in case the system has assigned a new address to the device.
-If the Master sends a command byte of 06h (General Call Reset), then the AT30TS74 will re-latch the status of its address pins and perform a reset sequence.
-The reset sequence will reset all registers to their power-up defaults, and the device will be busy for a maximum time of t{POR} during the Reset operation.
+If the Master sends a command byte of 04h, then the AT30TS75 will re-latch the status of its address pins in case the system has assigned a new address to the device.
+If the Master sends a command byte of 06h (General Call Reset), then the AT30TS75 will re-latch the status of its address pins and perform a reset sequence.
+The reset sequence will reset all registers to their power-up defaults, and the device will be busy for a maximum time of $t{POR}$ during the Reset operation.

-7. Electrical Specifications
+8. Electrical Specifications

-7.1 Absolute Maximum Ratings
+8.1 Absolute Maximum Ratings\

-Temperature under Bias40°C to +125°C

-Storage Temperature65°C to +150°C

-Supply voltage

-with respect to ground0.5V to +7.0V

-ALERT Pin0.5V to V {CC} + 0.3V

-All input voltages

-with respect to ground0.5V to V {CC} + 0.5V

-All other output voltages

-, ,
+Temperature under Bias40°C to +125°C Storage Temperature65°C to +150°C Supply voltage with respect to ground0.5V to +7.0V ALERT Pin0.5V to V CC + 0.3V All input voltages with respect to ground0.5V to V CC + 0.5V All other output voltages with respect to ground0.5V to V CC + 0.5V